-ConvertKit for Startups — Editor's Take
+ConvertKit for Startups: Editor's Take

 Editor's Take: ConvertKit

-ConvertKit is a credible option in the marketing category for startup teams.
+ConvertKit is a credible option in the marketing & growth category for startup teams.
 The 3 months free Creator deal through SaaSOffers makes it more accessible than the standard pricing would suggest.
 Combine it with the SaaSOffers deal and the math usually works out for early-stage budgets.

 Claim ConvertKit DealConvertKit Pros